Skip to main content

 • [wrong_skill] Use python_exec for data parsing, not shell commands

-Rules also generate dynamic SKILL_POISON patterns — anti-examples that show the LLM exactly what NOT to do.
+• SKILL_POISON patterns — anti-examples that show the LLM exactly what NOT to do

 Few-Shot Examples

-The learning system also maintains positive/negative few-shot examples:
+The learning system maintains positive examples in learning_examples:

 Managing Rules